 - For appeals relating to any other decision made by the UK National Agency – within 30 calendar days of the decision being communicated to you.

 We will always give you notification of the appeals timescale when communicating a decision.
-We aim to acknowledge your appeal in writing within one working day.
+We aim to acknowledge your appeal in writing within three working days.
 Appeals will be dealt with according to a process operating under a summary of principles informed by the European Commission’s Guide for National Agencies implementing the Erasmus+ programme.

 We aim to reply fully to you with the appeal decision, in writing, within 10 working days of the acknowledgement.
 Appeals that are more complex may take longer to deal with.
 In these cases we will keep you updated on the progress of your appeal.